The GLA:D Program: Exercise Therapy for Hip and Knee Osteoarthritis

 Do I need to have an Xray to show I have Osteoarthritis?

 No, a clinical diagnosis for Osteoarthritis is based on symptoms.
-If you have hip or knee pain talk to your physiotherapist to discuss your symptoms and eligibility.
+If you have hip or knee pain talk to your physiotherapist or exercise physiologist to discuss your symptoms and eligibility.

 Who does it help?